Shubham-Thigale/Retail_Sales_Analysis/README.md

 # Retail_Sales_Analysis
-Analysis of retail sales data of given companies
+Analysis of retail sales data of given companies using Power BI